 The peripheral nervous system is made up of thick bundles of axons, called nerves, carrying messages back and forth between the CNS and the muscles, organs, and senses in the periphery of the body (i.e., everything outside the CNS).
 The PNS has two major subdivisions: the somatic nervous system and the autonomic nervous system.

 The somatic nervous system is associated with activities traditionally thought of as conscious or voluntary.
 It is involved in the relay of sensory and motor information to and from the CNS; therefore, it consists of motor neurons and sensory neurons.
 Motor neurons, carrying instructions from the CNS to the muscles, are efferent fibers (efferent means “moving away from”).
 Sensory neurons, carrying sensory information to the CNS, are afferent fibers (afferent means “moving toward”).
-Each nerve is basically a two-way superhighway, containing thousands of axons, both efferent and afferent.
+A helpful way to remember this is that efferent = exit and afferent = arrive.
+Each nerve is basically a bundle of neurons forming a two-way superhighway, containing thousands of axons, both efferent and afferent.

 The sympathetic nervous system is activated when we are faced with stressful or high-arousal situations.
 The activity of this system was adaptive for our ancestors, increasing their chances of survival.
 Imagine, for example, that one of our early ancestors, out hunting small game, suddenly disturbs a large bear with her cubs.
 At that moment, his body undergoes a series of changes—a direct function of sympathetic activation—preparing him to face the threat.
 His pupils dilate, his heart rate and blood pressure increase, his bladder relaxes, his liver releases glucose, and adrenaline surges into his bloodstream.
 This constellation of physiological changes, known as the fight or flight response, allows the body access to energy reserves and heightened sensory capacity so that it might fight off a threat or run away to safety.